JSsquare/frames-swiper-gui/README.md

 # frames-swiper-gui
-Frames Swiper GUI Built in NextJS
+Frames Swiper GUI Built in NextJS (a reactJS freamwork)

-# Setup
+# Setup Instructions
 Clone this repo and install npm packages with below command

 `npm install`